Hey everybody, and welcome to another PT Pioneer article.

 The actual certification is broken down into two parts.
 An 18-week foundational cert qualifies you for the full 10-month certification.

 Wellcoaches also win when it comes to variety.

-As you now know, ACE CHC is geared towards fitness professionals who haven’t licensed primary care providers, while NSHC is the inverse of that.
+As you know, ACE CHC is geared towards fitness professionals who haven’t licensed primary care providers, while NSHC is the inverse.

 Wellcoaches caters to both categories of health coaches, the licensed and unlicensed professionals.

-For the licensed professional, you’re looking at the Certified Health and Wellness Coach certification.
+You’re looking at the Certified Health and Wellness Coach certification for the licensed professional.

-This one requires a minimum of a bachelor’s degree in a health-related field along with an NCCA accredited cert and 2000 hours of work experience.
+This one requires a minimum of a bachelor’s degree in a health-related field, an NCCA accredited cert, and 2000 hours of work experience.